impress/impress.js/README.md

 Reference documentation of core impress.js features and API you can find it in [DOCUMENTATION.md](DOCUMENTATION.md).

-The [HTML source code](index.html) of the official [impress.js demo](http://impress.github.io/impress.js/) serves as a good example usage and contains comments explaning various features of impress.js.
+The [HTML source code](index.html) of the official [impress.js demo](http://impress.github.io/impress.js/) serves as a good example usage and contains comments explaining various features of impress.js.
 For more information about styling you can look into [CSS code](css/impress-demo.css) which shows how classes provided by impress.js can be used.
 Last but not least [JavaScript code of impress.js](js/impress.js) has some useful comments if you are interested in how everything works.
 Feel free to explore!

 ### Official demo